 3. Moisture and Humidity

 Moisture is a critical factor in the corrosion of cast iron pipes.
 Continuous exposure to moisture, whether from the sewage itself or external sources like groundwater, accelerates the corrosion process.
-High humidity levels can also contribute to the problem by creating a consistently damp environment that fosters rust formation.
+High humidity levels can also contribute t the problem by creating a consistently damp environment that fosters rust formation.

 4. Biological Activity